- Windows 11’s Search indexing was turned off error will affect your performance.

 4. Clear the TxR folder

-- Select all the files in the TxR folder with BLF and REGTRANS-MS extensions.
+- Select all the files in the TxR folder with BLF and REGTRANS-MS extensions, and click the Delete button.

 5. Restore Windows 11 to a previous date